|

 slugs and animals that look like slugs.

-Leave cowries alone: Mother wandering
+Leave cowries alone: A mother

-eggs.
+eggs after she lays them, covering the egg mass (usually yellowish) with her foot.
 So if you see a cowrie under a stone, please don't rip it off.

 You might inadvertently separate a mother from her eggs! |